 You probably realized that there are many approaches or patterns differ from each other yet somehow have some connections with classical MVC of Smalltalk community.
 This is probably because, the classical MVC is not perfectly suitable for the applications having rich clients these days.
-There are still some certain rules that you should know and follow, but depending on your preferences, coding style, or your project, you can introduce some differences.
+Yet, there are still some certain rules that you should know and follow.
+However, depending on your preferences, coding style, or your project, you can introduce some differences.
 This is normal.
 It happened before, and it will happen in the future.
 You may even come up with your own MVC-based design pattern at some point.

 MVC decouples how data is manipulated and how it is displayed or stored, while unifying the code in each component.
 For understanding MVC, we can consider that the model is the data or even activity.
 The model objects are completely ignorant of the UI/view.
 The presentation part of MVC is made of the two remaining elements; the view and the controller.
 The view is how we represent our data on the screen to the user, and the controller is the glue, the operator between model and view.
 The controller offers facilities to change the state of the model.
 Its job is to take the user’s input and figure out what to do with it.
 There is not just one view and controller, you have a view-controller pair for each element of the screen.

 Usually, MVC and Observer Pattern are used together.
 The Observer is what maintains encapsulation and keeps MVC strongly object-oriented.
 Without the Observer, you need setters, which is considered as non-OO.

 One common mistake is making the controller a god class, a class that does everything.
 The controller should not oversee the operation of the view and model, it is supposed to mediate the communication and unifies validation using either direct calls or the observer pattern.

 Let’s take a look at how Glenn Krasner and Stephen Pope defines the controller in “A Cookbook for Using the Model-View-Controller User Interface Paradigm in Smalltalk-80”: